-By adding campaign parameters to the destination URLs you use in your campaigns, you can collect information about the overall effectiveness of those campaigns and view performance in StudioStack's reporting dashboard.
+By adding campaign parameters to the destination URLs you use in your own promotion campaigns outside of StudioStack, you can collect information about the overall effectiveness of those campaigns and view performance in StudioStack's reporting dashboard.

-For example, if you are promoting a sponsored story in an e-newsletter and want to only view metrics from those URL clicks you can add UTM parameters to the link.
-When a user clicks that link, the parameters you add are sent to StudioStack, and the related data is available in the Reports tab, as well as in Google Analytics.
+For example, if you are promoting a sponsored story in an e-newsletter and want to only view performance from those clicks, you can add UTM parameters to the link.
+When a user clicks that link the parameters you add are sent to StudioStack and the related data is available in the 'Reports' tab as well as in Google Analytics.

 Note: The utm_campaign parameter is what will be pulled through in Pressboard reports.